-The St. Joseph School Library, a collection of over 15,000 book titles and 400 videos, is administered by a full time librarian and a full time staff person, in accordance with Information Power guidelines for school library media programs from the American Library Association.
+The St. Joseph School Library, a collection of over 20,000 book titles and 500 videos, is administered by a full time librarian and a full time staff person, in accordance with Information Power guidelines for school library media programs from the American Library Association.
 Grades K-6, a total of 21 classes, meet weekly with the librarian for at least 30 minutes each, with grades 5 and 6 coming for 45 minutes each, and check out over 600 books each week.
-Classes from grades 7 and 8 use the library at various times during the school year to work on specific class projects, with grade 7 spending a majority of the last trimester working on an intensive country report for 11 weeks.
+Classes from grades 7 and 8 use the library at various times during the school year to work on specific class projects.
 Other classes often schedule extra time in the library to work on projects, and students are welcome to use the library and computers if they are not disrupting story time with the younger students.
-A Study Hall is scheduled during the 7th and 8th grade lunch period each day, which also serves as a Homework Lab, both monitored by the librarian.
+A Study Hall is scheduled during the 7th and 8th grade lunch period each day, monitored by the librarian.
 The library is open each day from the time the doors open at 8:15 AM and stays open after school until at least 3:30 PM.
 Everyone is welcome to use the library and check out materials, including parents and non school age siblings, as well as the Montessori Preschool located in the building.
-Two books fairs are sponsored during the year: one during Catholic Schools Week, when people from the parish are encouraged to visit, and an Usbourne Book Fair held during the week of Evening of Entertainment, when parents can come.
+Two books fairs are sponsored during the year: one the week before Catholic Schools Week, when people from the parish are encouraged to visit, and an Usbourne Book Fair held during the week of Evening of Entertainment, when parents can come.

 The mission of the Library is to:

 provide an environment that ensures that students and faculty become effective